aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/document-properties/_index.md

 ### **How to Add Custom Properties**

-Aspose.Cells APIs have exposed the [**Add**](https://reference.aspose.com/cells/nodejs-cpp/properties/customdocumentpropertycollection/methods/add/index) method for the [**CustomDocumentPropertyCollection**](https://reference.aspose.com/cells/nodejs-cpp/properties/customdocumentpropertycollection) class in order to add custom properties to the collection.
-The [**Add**](https://reference.aspose.com/cells/nodejs-cpp/properties/customdocumentpropertycollection/methods/add/index) method adds the property to the Excel file and returns a reference for the new document property as an [**Aspose.Cells.Properties.DocumentProperty**](https://reference.aspose.com/cells/nodejs-cpp/properties/documentproperty) object.
+Aspose.Cells APIs have exposed the [**add(string, string)**](https://reference.aspose.com/cells/nodejs-cpp/customdocumentpropertycollection/#add-string-string-) method for the [**CustomDocumentPropertyCollection**](https://reference.aspose.com/cells/nodejs-cpp/customdocumentpropertycollection/) class in order to add custom properties to the collection.
+The [**add(string, string)**](https://reference.aspose.com/cells/nodejs-cpp/customdocumentpropertycollection/#add-string-string-) method adds the property to the Excel file and returns a reference for the new document property as an [**Aspose.Cells.Properties.DocumentProperty**](https://reference.aspose.com/cells/nodejs-cpp/documentproperty/) object.

 ```javascript
 const path = require("path");